scasBot/texting-service/README.md

 * No warranty expressed or implied.
 Software is as is.
 Diggity.
 * [MIT License](http://www.opensource.org/licenses/mit-license.html)
-* Lovingly crafted by Twilio Developer Education.
+* This repo was built based off of the Twilio [appointment reminders tutorial](https://www.twilio.com/docs/tutorials/walkthrough/appointment-reminders/python/flask)